pbartscht/surgical-instrument-action-detection/surgical-instrument-action-detection/models/Instrument-classification-detection/data/README.md

-Visit the official GitHub repository: https://github.com/CAMMA-public/cholect50 Fill out the access request form: https://forms.gle/GbMj8TwNoNpMUJuv9 After submitting the form, you will receive download access via email
+Visit the official GitHub repository: https://github.com/CAMMA-public/cholect50 Fill out the access request form: https://forms.gle/GbMj8TwNoNpMUJuv9 After submitting the form, you will receive download access via email Place all downloaded datasets in your working directory before running the VOC to YOLO conversion script.

-Note: Access to the dataset is granted after completing the request form.
 Please ensure you comply with all usage terms and conditions.
 References:
-[1] Jin, Amy, et al. "Tool detection and operative skill assessment in surgical videos using region-based convolutional neural networks."
+- [1] Jin, Amy, et al. "Tool detection and operative skill assessment in surgical videos using region-based convolutional neural networks."
 2018 IEEE winter conference on applications of computer vision (WACV).
 IEEE, 2018.

-[2] C.I.
+- [2] C.I.
 Nwoye, T. Yu, C. Gonzalez, B. Seeliger, P. Mascagni, D. Mutter, J. Marescaux, N. Padoy.
 Rendezvous: Attention Mechanisms for the Recognition of Surgical Action Triplets in Endoscopic Videos.
 Medical Image Analysis, 78 (2022) 102433.
-Place all downloaded datasets in your working directory before running the VOC to YOLO conversion script.
+Note: Access to the dataset is granted after completing the request form.